 - Wear old clothes.
-I know you want to be fashionable, but once you start fishing, you’ll get your hands dirty and you don’t want to ruin your favorite shirt or peach dress.
+We know you want to be fashionable, but once you start fishing, you’ll get your hands dirty and you don’t want to ruin your favorite shirt or dress.

 - Take Dramamine if you’re prone to seasickness.
 You don’t want to spend most of your trip feeling sick.

 - Wear sneakers.
-You will want to have all the stability and comfort you can.
+You’ll want to have all the stability and comfort you can get.